mattmills49/mattmills49.github.io/_posts/2023-11-20-Penalized_Splines_Using_glum.md

+---
+layout: post
-# How to fit Penalized Splines with the glum library
+title: How to fit Penalized Splines with the glum library
+---

 I recently discovered a new python library for fitting GLMs called [glum](https://glum.readthedocs.io/en/latest/index.html).
 This package